interlay/interlay.github.io/docs/guides/bridge.md

 Vaults have 24 hours to complete your request.
 If it is not completed in time, you have the option to either Reimubse or Retry.

 ##### Reimburse

 Reimbursing a redeem request that hasn't been fulfilled in time means accepting a payout in the Vault's collateral currency instead of BTC.
 The Vault's collateral will be slashed to the value equivalent to the BTC amount in the redeem request, plus a convenience fee.
 Your kBTC/interBTC will then be redeemed for this amount of collateral, rather than BTC.

 Click on the redeem request that is "Pending".
-This will open a modal, where you will see a **"Reimburse"** button.
+This will open a modal, where you will see a **"Reimburse"** button if the request has been open for more than 24 hours.
 Click on it to reimburse your request, forfeiting your BTC and receiving a greater value in collateral in return.

 ##### Retry

 If you wish to receive BTC directly rather than any collateral currency, then you have the option to cancel the redeem request, which will give you the opportunity to open a new one.
 The Vault will be slashed a percentage of the request for failing to fulfil it in time, which will be transferred to you as a convenience fee; otherwise, you will retain ownership of your kBTC/interBTC and will need to open a new redeem request if you still wish to redeem for BTC.

 Click on the redeem request that is "Pending".
-This will open a modal, where you will see a **"Retry"** button.
+This will open a modal, where you will see a **"Retry"** button if the request has been open for more than 24 hours.
 Click on it to cancel your request, receiving a percentage in collateral as a convenience fee and allowing you to open a new redeem request for your kBTC/interBTC.